benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==
+= 0.7.2 =
+* fixed a bug introduced in 0.7.1 which caused httpv-links that were not on newline, not to be turned into a lyte-player
+* added audio as option for widgets as well (consider this beta, not thoroughly tested yet)

 = 0.7.1 =
 * re-minized lyte-min.js (there's lyte.js for your reading pleasure though)
 * thumbnail image in noscript-tags now inherits size of div (to keep it from messing up the layout when JS is not available, e.g. in a feedburner-feed)